 Your diverse views and insights have provided a crucial foundation for the draft South Melbourne Structure Plan and this Background Report.

-Once the Structure Plan is ready, Council will consider the adoption of the Structure Plan at a future Council meeting (yet to be determined).
-At the meeting Council will decide whether to implement the changes recommended in the Review into the Port Phillip Planning Scheme through a planning scheme amendment process.
+At its 21 August 2024 meeting, Council decided to commence the process to implement recommendations from the Structure Plan into the Port Phillip Planning Scheme through a planning scheme amendment process.
 This process involves statutory notification, as per the requirements of the Planning and Environment Act 1987, to all affected property owners providing a further opportunity for input.